PiggyAwesome/useless/README.md

-Yo mamma so fat when she was standing on the corner a cop came along and told her to break it up
+Yo mamma so fat I took a picture of her last Christmas and its still printing